Ballinger, Texas: History

 In 1911, Ballinger opened the Ballinger Carnegie Library, built with funds donated by Andrew Carnegie.
 By 1975, the building was in disrepair.
 The Ballinger Bicentennial Committee organized a renovation effort, and the library was placed on the National Register of Historic Places.

 Geography

 Ballinger is located in the transition zone from the Edwards Plateau to the Texas Southern Plains region of West Texas.

 According to the United States Census Bureau, the city has a total area of 8.7 km2, of which 0.005 sqkm, or 0.06%, is covered by water.

-Ballinger is about 70 mi south of Abilene.
+Ballinger is about 70 mi south of Abilene and 36 mi northeast of San Angelo, Texas.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen climate classification system, Ballinger has a humid subtropical climate, Cfa on climate maps.
+According to the Köppen climate classification, Ballinger has a humid subtropical climate, Cfa on climate maps.